midspiral/hono-lemmascript/README_LemmaScript.md

 # Hono IP Restriction — Verified with LemmaScript

 This is a fork of [honojs/hono](https://github.com/honojs/hono) with formal verification of the IP restriction middleware using [LemmaScript](https://github.com/midspiral/LemmaScript) (Dafny backend).
-All verified functions are wired into the production code (28 Dafny lemmas, 0 errors).
+49 Dafny lemmas, 0 errors.
+Verified functions are wired into the production code.
 [View as diff](https://github.com/midspiral/hono-lemmascript/compare/main..lemmascript).

 The IP restriction middleware recently had a fix for [CVE-2026-39409](https://github.com/honojs/hono/security/advisories/GHSA-3mpf-rcc7-5347) (incorrect IP matching for IPv4-mapped IPv6 addresses).
 An attacker could send a request from `::ffff:192.168.1.1` (an IPv4-mapped IPv6 address) and bypass an IPv4 restriction rule for `192.168.1.1`.
 The fix added detection and extraction of the IPv4 address from the mapped form.
 We formally verify the key property the fix depends on:

-> **For all 2^32 IPv4 addresses, embedding as `::ffff:x.x.x.x` and extracting gives back the original.**
+> **For any IPv4 CIDR rule, matching a direct IPv4 address through the matcher gives the same result as matching its `::ffff:` mapped form.**

-This is the `mappedRoundTrip` lemma — proved automatically by Dafny, not tested with examples.
-If this property breaks, the restriction bypass returns.
+This is the `matcherCIDREquivalence` lemma — proved automatically by Dafny over the actual matcher logic (`matchSingleCIDR`), including the `undefined` guard, bitwise mask comparison, and address family dispatch.
+Combined with `addIPv4StaticRule` (which proves both alias forms are in the static rule set), both data paths through the matcher are covered.

 ## Setup